taituo/talktomegoose/README.md

 Detach with `Ctrl-b d`.
 Reattach via `tmux attach -t goose`.

 ## Documentation Site
-The `site/` directory houses an Astro project that ingests Markdown from `docs/`.
-Build or preview via Make targets.
-The generated static site stitches persona specs, operations guides, and communication templates into a single navigable HUD.
+The `site/` directory houses an Astro project that ingests Markdown from `docs/` (including `docs/boilerplate/experimental.md`, `docs/operations/codex-requirements.md`, and all persona briefs).
+Build or preview via Make targets so the squad can browse the HUD.

 ## Communication Discipline
 - Follow the radio-check format in `docs/communication/radio-checks.md` for async updates.